solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample/report/analysis_report.md

 | Mixed-aware IUPAC | Single + mixed possible multicopy cases with ambiguity codes | 4,212 |
 | Unique biological samples with at least one clean nifH target | Across the five-target set | 2,428 |

-The conceptual figure [nifH_clean5_one_sample_alignment_concept.svg](../result/figures/nifH_clean5_one_sample_alignment_concept.svg) explains how one sample can map to multiple clean nifH reference regions and contribute multiple target-specific sequences.

 ## Strict nifH Tree